 The preparation of Zeli sauerkraut involves shredding fresh red cabbage and mixing it with salt, which helps to draw out the water content.
 The mixture is then packed tightly into jars or crocks and left to ferment for several days or longer.
 During this time, natural bacteria break down the sugars in the cabbage to create lactic acid, giving the sauerkraut its distinctive tangy flavour.

-- 1 sauerkraut stomper This can be wooden or stone, a pestle can work well
+- 1 sauerkraut stomper This can be wooden, metal, or stone, a pestle can work well

 - 1 red cabbage cleaned and shreeded

 - 3 juniper berries